vallis/synthlisa/README.txt

   you want to plot; an alternative is PyX, see 4f below).
 If you use Cygwin, you also need the Cygwin SWIG package.

-- Unpack the Synthetic LISA distribution (synthLISA-1.2.8.tar.gz) and cd to it; download recent versions of Numeric and SWIG from www.vallis.org/syntheticlisa into the unpacked Synthetic LISA distribution directory.
+- Unpack the Synthetic LISA distribution (synthLISA-1.2.9.tar.gz) and cd to it.

-- Run "./default-install.sh" ("./cygwin-install.sh" if you use
-  Cygwin).
-This will install Numeric, SWIG, and Synthetic LISA locally, into "lib", "bin", "include", and "share" within the Synthetic LISA distribution directory.
+- Run "./default-install.py".
+This will install Numeric, SWIG, and Synthetic LISA locally in the Synthetic LISA distribution directory "synthLISA-1.2.9".
 If you don't get any fatal errors, you're set.
 Otherwise, I'm afraid you'll have to read all the installation instructions below.

-- If you're running csh/tcsh, do "source bin/synthlisa-setdir.csh"; if
-  you're running bash, do "source bin/synthlisa-setdir.sh".
-This will set the correct path for Numeric and Synthetic LISA.
-[The path needs to be set each time you open a new shell session and want to use Synthetic LISA.]
+  [Note: this quickstart procedure is currently untested on Cygwin.]

+- Set the Python path by running "source bin/synthlisa-setdir.sh" (if your shell is bash) or "source bin/synthlisa-setdir.csh" (if your shell is csh or tcsh).
+You will need to do this at the beginning of every synthLISA session in order for Python to find the correct libraries.

 - Now you can go to the "examples" directory, run a few of the Python (*.py) scripts ("python scriptname.py") and plot their results ("gnuplot -persist scriptname.plt").
+  [Note: pending the XML-ization of synthLISA output, the examples directory is currently scarcely populated.
+But this should change with version 1.3.]

 - Read the tutorial in Section 7, the documentation (synthlisa.pdf), and the user discussions and feedback on the Synthetic LISA